pmean/build-website/text/07/PoissonInteractions.md

 > category.
 The coefficient for temperature is 0.08, the coefficient for
 > the two dummy variables are 0.38 and 0.01.
 This model has a separate
 > interaction term for each dummy variable and temperature.
 These
 > coefficients are both -0.03.
 He did not specify an intercept.
-Let\'s
+Let's
 > pretend it is 3.52.
 >
 > The temperature coefficient is positive and it shows that in the